jasonmcaffee/jQueryMediator/README.md

 ### Basic Configuration
 Note: in the configuration examples, it is assumed that $ == jQueryMediator.

-#### Whitelisting allowed functions and properties
+#### White listing allowed functions and properties
-You can whitelist the allowed properties and functions of the mediated jQuery result object and the jQuery function.
+You can white list the allowed properties and functions of the mediated jQuery result object and the jQuery function.

 ```javascript
 $.mediator.setConfig({